amanverma2009/coding-notes/docs/react/06_Conditional-Rendering-and-Rendering-Lists.md

-# Conditional Rendering and Rendering Lists in React
+# Conditional Rendering and Rendering Lists

 React lets you render components or elements **dynamically** based on conditions or data arrays.
 This is done using JavaScript logic inside JSX.